deepakjd2004/aws-akamai/README.md

 # aws-akamai

- **This repo is provisioned to store terraform examples to build a website on AWS + using Akamai as CDN and Security platform**
+ This repo has been provisioned to store terraform examples for building a website on AWS.
+Site will then be delivered securely using Akamai CDN and Security platform

+Below is the high level architecture for end goal.

 ![Site Architecture](Architecture_Diagram.jpg)